Although some called 2016 the year of attribution, many marketers (and their bosses) still aren't clear on exactly what marketing attribution is.

 - What's the difference between all the solutions that claim to offer attribution, and which one makes sense for me?

 To answer those questions, marketers need a clear understanding of their options.
-That starts with defining two of the most common approaches to marketing measurement: marketing mix modeling (MMM)—used interchangeably with media mix modeling—and attribution.
+That starts with defining two of the most common approaches to marketing measurement: marketing mix modeling (MMM)—used interchangeably with media mix modeling—and marketing attribution.

 Both MMM and attribution are sophisticated models for measuring cross-channel marketing activities, but they work in different ways, for different reasons.

-Marketing Mix Modeling and Attribution Defined
+Marketing Mix Modeling and Marketing Attribution Defined

 Search for the "technical" definitions of MMM and attribution, and you won't get very far in deducing their differences.
 Gartner defines marketing mix modeling as "analytical solutions that help marketers to understand and simulate the effect of advertising, and to optimize tactics and the delivery medium."